sta48/healinghoney/documents/design-journey.md

 ### Describe your Catalog (Milestone 1)
 > What will your collection be about?
 What types of attributes will you keep track of for the *things* in your catalog?
 1-2 sentences.

-My collection will be a curated collection of plants and trees that have medicinal properties.
+My collection will be a curated collection of herbs and plants that have medicinal properties.

-Fields Listed:
+Brainstorming for Fields Listed:

+My first vision of the website was more focused on the attributes of plants and herbs where I decided to showcase the following fields.

 + Common Name: Text (Size: 30)
 + Scienctific Name: Text (Size: 40)